-How are Drug Disorders Categorized in the DSM-5?
+How are Substance Use Disorders Categorized in the DSM-5?

 by Jerica Rossi, 10.3.18

-In regard to how addiction and substance use are diagnosed in the US, the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has combined the prior categories of ‘substance abuse’ and ‘substance dependence’ under ‘Substance Use Disorder’- which includes various types of addiction + dependence.
+The latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has combined the prior categories of ‘substance abuse’ and ‘substance dependence’ under ‘Substance Use Disorders’- which encompasses various types of addiction + dependence.

 Let’s take a look at the criteria that is now used to diagnose substance use disorders, according to the American Psychiatric Association: